 Design research & Visual storytelling

-It’s hard to design for a customer you don’t understand.
+It’s easier to design for a customer you understand.

 I believe designers and businesses miss opportunities by making assumptions about their end users.

 I work with clients who want to understand people – in order to make strategic change to their product or service.

 My approach helps answer these questions: